Please consult these frequently asked questions for information on UBC's recovery of the indirect costs of research.

 All industry projects initiated prior to May 1, 2015 may continue to recover indirect costs at a rate of 25%.

-The only exceptions to this rate will continue to be funds from any of the Tri-Council funding agencies and funds through grant applications that specify a verified, alternate rate.
+The only exceptions to this rate will continue to be funds from any of the Tri-Council funding agencies (apart from the SSHRC-administered Tri-Agency New Frontiers in Research Fund.
+Applicants to this fund should contact ORS about building indirect cost recovery into their application) and funds through grant applications that specify a verified, alternate rate.

 The only exceptions to the standard rate are funds from the Tri-council agencies, (which provide indirect cost payments annually through the Federal Research Support Fund - formerly the Indirect Costs Program), and certain grant applications when any of the following conditions are met: